acts-project/acts/docs/core/reconstruction/pattern_recognition/track_finding.md

 and provide:

-1. user defined geometry (e.g. alignment), magnetic field and measurement calibration context which are unused by Acts but passed to the possibly user defined delegates.
+1. user defined geometry (e.g. alignment), magnetic field and measurement calibration context which are unused by ACTS but passed to the possibly user defined delegates.

 2. the reference surface with respect to which the track defining parameters are